 Partner up!
 Red and Yellow are always partners, as are Green and Blue.
 Original rules apply.
 The first team to get all eight of their pawns home win!

-- Partners may bump their partner’s pawn in respect to the card drawn.
+- Partners may bump their partner’s pawn with respect to the card drawn.

-- 7’s may be spilt among all eight of a team’s pawns.
+- 7’s may be split among all eight of a team’s pawns.

 - Draw cards allow either partner’s pawns to enter the board.
 If a 2 is drawn, the second card may be used for either partner’s pawns.

 - Begin with only three pawns at the START and the fourth on the circle space just outside.

 - After shuffling the deck, distribute five cards to each player.
 Place deck on Draw Pile. (“Place Pack Here”)